Gabrielle Williams

 The Rev. Willis Jackson Madden Memorial Scholarship: Born in 1862, the Rev. Willis Jackson Madden is considered “the father of education for African American students in Culpeper.”
 He began teaching students in his home in Maddensville near Lignum, and later taught at the Colored Graded School No. 2 in Culpeper.
 He was the first Black principal and one of the first Black teachers in the county.
 Madden also served as pastor of Antioch Baptist Church in Culpeper for 40 years, and as a founder of the Wayland Blue Ridge Baptist Association in 1888.
 Madden advocated tirelessly for community involvement, equal rights, and equal education for African Americans.
 He died in 1948.

 The Annie Laura Payne Lovell Memorial Scholarship: Annie Laura Payne Lovell was born in 1892.
 She taught in the Culpeper County schools for more than 40 years, and was one of the first Black women in the county to register to vote in 1920.
 She taught in several one-room schoolhouses in the county and later transferred to the Culpeper County Training School on South Main Street in the 1920s.
-Lovell was also among the first teachers at the newly constructed training school in 1936.
+Lovell was among the first teachers at the newly constructed training school in 1936.
 She continued to volunteer and serve in Culpeper for many years after her retirement, and died in 1990 at the age of 97.

 The Sadie Ward Crowder Memorial Scholarship: Born in 1922 in Madison County, Sadie Ward Crowder was a beloved educator who taught for 47 years in the county.
 Her career began in 1941 in the one-room Midway School, followed by a two-room school in Uno and a three-room school in Radiant.
 She also taught at the Madison Elementary School and was the first Black teacher to teach at Waverly Yowell when the schools were integrated in the late 1960s.
 She served as president of the Madison and Green Retired Teachers Association and volunteered extensively in the Madison community.